The DeanBeat: GDC 2018 shows the heartbreaking story of Muslims in gaming

 “Constraint really breeds resilience,” she said.
 “It’s been creative to find ways to overcome these challenges.”

 Game Cooks made a game dubbed Run for Peace, as part of its belief that gaming could be the universal language that unites people.
 It may be wishful thinking, but at least GDC 2018 was a safe enough place to express that thought.
+At the very least, while the stories of Muslims in gaming at GDC were heartbreaking, they could also inspire the game industry and the world to do better.